auth0-samples/auth0-vue-samples/01-Login/README.md

 - Logging in to Auth0 using Redirect Mode
 - Accessing profile information that has been provided in the ID token
-- Gated content. `/profile` is not accessible without having first logged in
+- Gated content.
+The `/profile` route is not accessible without having first logged in

 ## Configuration